carltonupp/carlton.upperdine.dev/content/posts/nested-classes.md

 +++
-title = "Organising your code with C# nested types" slug = "csharp-nested-types" date = "2020-03-11" tags = ["C#", ".NET", "code"] categories = ["blog"]
+title = "Organising your code with Nested Types in C#" slug = "csharp-nested-types" date = "2020-03-11" tags = ["C#", ".NET", "code"] categories = ["blog"]
 +++

 # Introduction

 Nested types in C# have been a feature for a very long time, but I'd be lying if I found myself using them often.
 They have their use cases: for example, they can access private members in the containing class, and they are great for classes that won't be used outside of the file.